NickAkincilar/Snow_DS_Training/README.md

-# ML & AI on Snowflake with Chase
+# ML & AI on Snowflake

 Welcome to the **Machine Learning & AI on Snowflake** learning repository!
 This repo is designed to teach data scientists, ML engineers, and analytics professionals how to build, deploy, and manage modern AI/ML solutions directly on the Snowflake.